 This is one of those super simple, why haven’t I been making this forever sort of DIY recipes.
 With just two ingredients it’s easy to mix up and extremely economical.
-You might recognize it from my first book, The Organically Clean Home.
+You can find this recipe and many more in my books.

 Here’s what you’ll need:

 - foaming soap dispenser(s) – reuse one you have or you can find the ones I used here

 - 1-2 tablespoons castile soap (choose a scent that you love – citrus is my favorite!) – I use 2 tablespoons for 8 ounces of water (experiment with how foamy you want your soap to be

 - 8 ounces of water (or whatever size your foamer is) – we go through soap really quickly so I use filtered tap water but if you don’t go through the soap quickly you’ll want to use distilled water